Green Energy Programs

 The City implemented several lighting upgrades throughout the City.
 The old lighting fixtures were replaced with the latest lighting technologies available and are reducing average energy consumption by 35%.
-More importantly: Every kwH saved reduces the need to produce this energy, thus reducing the carbon emissions and carbon footprint for the Monterey peninsula.
-Details
+More importantly: Every kilowatt-hour (kWh) saved reduces the need to produce this energy, thus reducing the carbon emissions and carbon footprint for the Monterey peninsula.
+The City of Monterey also purchases 100% of its power from a renewable energy provider.
+To learn more, visit the Green Energy Programs page.

 Climate Action Plan